don1138/blender-qle/README.md

 **1.3** – Move Lights and Empty into new Collection, refactor Clear Environment, and add "Clear All Lights & Empties" as temp fix for Error Handling

 **1.4** – Error handling for clicking Add Environment multple times, or Clear Environment when there is no QLE in Scene.
+Removed **Clear All** button.

+## Version Path

+**1.5** – Fix: When a QLE object is manually deleted and then re-added, it doesn't link back into QLE Collection.